 Crowdfunding is raising money directly from a large number of people all putting in relatively small amounts of money.

 Theoretically anyone can be a crowdfunder, investing in or donating to businesses, projects or ventures of their choice, however some crowdfunding platforms take the view that some investment products are more suitable for more sophisticated investors.
 What is important is that investors and donors can easily understand what they are putting their money into, what the risks are, where they are paying fees and what the possible return might be.

 Is there a minimum or maximum amount for investment or donation?

 These will vary according to the crowdfunding platform you use.
 In some cases investments and donations can be as low as £5, with no ceiling on the amount you invest, others may cap the total investment you make as a percentage of your net assets.
 It really depends on the nature of the project you are putting your money into and the risks you are prepared to take with your money.

 What are the main risks?

 Your money is at risk, and there are never any guarantees that you will get the returns or rewards indicated.
 Debt investments tend to carry lower risks than equity investments for example, but really all investments have different risk profiles and you should always read offer documents in full and do your research before investing.
-The opportunity you put money into may operate longer than the crowdfunding platform you use, so you should also check whether they abide by the UKCFA code of conduct.
+The opportunity you put money into may operate longer than the crowdfunding platform you use, so you should also check whether they abide by the UK Crowdfunding Association’s code of practice.